top of page

 A feminist icon

-However, Nietzche's philosophy is often misunderstood by the mainstream as "doomerism", where life is depressing, meaningless and worthless, when it in fact this is a massive misrepresentation of his thought.
+However, Nietzsche's philosophy is often misunderstood by the mainstream as "doomerism", where life is depressing, meaningless and worthless, when it in fact this is a massive misrepresentation of his thought.

-In this section, I will go expand my thoughts on some of Nietzche's ideas that find themselves as significant themes in SEL.
+In this section, I will go expand my thoughts on some of Nietzsche's ideas that find themselves as significant themes in SEL.

 True worlds, Last men and Nihilism